russel-mempin/QR-Code-Component/README.md

 ### Continued development

 I think I could have done a more optimal way with the footer since I am not comfortable using position with flex but I don't know what it could be replaced with yet.
-I also don't know yet how to make the transition from web to mobile unnoticeable since when I resize the window, the qr code
+I also don't know yet how to make the transition from web to mobile unnoticeable since when I resize the window, the qr code transitions from web to mobile but it does not look like it should.

 ### Useful resources